-Projects covered under the waiver may include minor construction or expansion of recreational facilities.
-However, the waiver would only cover those projects for which impacts may be reduced to less than significant.
-Larger construction or expansion projects, such as the development of a new campground, would likely require individual WDRs, and possibly a 401 Water Quality Certification.
-Impacts from minor construction or expansion of recreational facilities that may be covered under the waiver will be mitigated by implementation of USFS Guidance and the USFS WQMP.
+Projects covered under the Proposed Statewide Waiver may include minor construction or expansion of recreational facilities.
+Larger construction or expansion projects, such as the development of a new campground or OHV park, generally require coverage under the Construction Stormwater Permit and/or a 401 Water Quality Certification and are therefore specifically excluded from coverage under the Waiver.
+Impacts from minor construction or expansion of recreational facilities that may be covered under the Waiver will be mitigated by implementation of USFS Guidance and the USFS WQMH.

-Because the proposed project does not involve increasing the use of recreational facilities, and may allow minor construction or expansion of recreational facilities which would be conducted pursuant to USFS Guidance and the USFS WQMP, the appropriate finding is less than significant impact.
+Because the proposed project does not involve increasing the use of recreational facilities, and may allow minor construction or expansion of recreational facilities which would be conducted pursuant to USFS Guidance and the USFS WQMH, the appropriate finding is less than significant with mitigation.

 Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact XVI.
 TRANSPORTATION/TRAFFIC Would the project: a) Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system (i.e., result in a substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or congestion at intersections)?
+X

-X b) Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated roads or highways? × c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? Х d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? Х a-b) USFS activities covered under the waiver would entail ongoing vehicle traffic on USFS roads as well as other public roads accessing NFS lands.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact b) Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated roads or highways? Х c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? Х d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? Х e) Result in inadequate emergency access? Х f) Result in inadequate parking capacity? Х g) Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, bicycle racks)? Х

+USFS activities covered under the Proposed Statewide Waiver would entail a-b) ongoing vehicle traffic on USFS roads as well as other public roads accessing NFS lands.
 USFS activities, such as road construction, reconstruction, decommissioning, or maintenance, have the potential to cause some short term increase or disruption of traffic patterns.
 Proposed changes to the forest transportation system pursuant to the TMR will be subject to NEPA and other environmental laws.
-Forest Service Manual 7700, "Travel Management," requires that the USFS review existing travel or roads analysis and conduct any necessary travel analysis before conducting environmental analysis of a proposal to change current travel management direction and must avoid duplication by incorporating relevant information from travel analysis into site-specific environmental analysis, documentation, and decision-making.
+FSM 7700, "Travel Management," requires that the USFS review existing travel or roads analysis and conduct any necessary travel analysis before conducting environmental analysis of a proposal to change current travel management direction and must avoid duplication by incorporating relevant information from travel analysis into site-specific environmental analysis, documentation, and decision-making.
 Travel analysis provides a bridge between the strategic guidance in LRMPs and travel management decisions made at the project level.
 Travel management decisions are made at the project level and must be consistent with the applicable LRMP.